Open Positions

 Project Summary

 One fully funded project on the study of “An analysis of expanding road infrastructure on indigenous land rights, food security and forest cover in southern Palawan, the Philippines” is available.
+This joint PhD project will be primarily based at the University of Melbourne with a minimum 12-month stay at Karlsruhe Institute of Technology (KIT).

 Project Description: